sowcow/blog/content/posts/death-in-venice.md

 Although it is totally understandable that people can get too distracted and mislead by that stuff.

+Even though the movie is ambiguous by intent.
 One should be a fool to think that the movie is about that given how strong Visconti uses his tools to deliver another story.

 Not idea what is the case in the book.
 But Visconti modified and added to the story in a strong way.